Vision Therapy Can Change Your Life…

 Vision Therapy Research Study:

-Older Adults Can Achieve Improved Visual Performance
+Older Adults Can Improve Visual Performance

 Meet Dr. Laura Knapp - Vision Therapy Specialist

-How Vision Therapy Works
+How Vision Therapy for Adults Works

-1) Office Evaluation
+1) Office Evaluation and Eye Exam

 2) Your Unique Customized Program